SSIGPRO/albero-system/README.md

 ## 🌿 Evaluation on Real Data with Synthetic Training

 This section presents the predictions of **YOLO-v8-l** and **SAM-ViT-Large** models trained exclusively on synthetic tree data.
-The results demonstrate how well these models generalize to real forest imagery.
+The results demonstrate how well these models generalize to real imagery.

 **YOLO Predictions:**